stormpath/stormpath-rails/docs/authentication.rst

 ---------------------

-If you are building a web application that serves traditional HTML pages, or a Single Page Application (Angular/React), this library will handle the cookie sessions for you.
+If you are building a web application that serves traditional HTML pages, or a Single Page Application (Angular/React), this library will handle the cookies for you.
 No special configuration is necessary.

-To use cookie authentication, simply use the ``require_authentication!`` before callback:
+To use cookie authentication, simply use the ``require_authentication!`` before action:

 .. code-block:: ruby